-The Han dynasty is now in its death throes, and has only twenty years to go before it succumbs to these many dangers.
+The Han dynasty is now in terminal decline, and has only twenty years to go before it succumbs to these many dangers.
 Chinese history is entering a troubled period.

 The Han dynasty, whose empire marked the high point of ancient Chinese history, fell in 220 CE.
 It was followed by almost three centuries of division, invasion and, in the north, barbarian rule.
 Unlike with the western Roman empire, however, the fall of the Han empire did not lead a steep decline in material civilization.

 The Northern Wei, who are of Mongolian origin and who have ruled northern China since their conquest in 425-435 CE, have ended the worst of the divisions and have brought more than half a century of peace and stability to the region.
 Of all the barbarian dynasties, they have pursued a policy of Sinicisation most purposefully, giving their state a much greater degree of strength and durability than its rivals and predecessors.

 Southern China has been unified under one government since the fall of the Han.
 Despite the succession of weak, faction-ridden dynasties, this region, spared the upheavals to the north, has seen considerable economic expansion and population growth.

-The Tang emperors brought stability and good government to China, as well as pushing out its frontiers further than ever before.
-The great Taizong (624-49), who set the dynasty on strong foundations, was succeeded by less capable emperors, but this allowed one of the most remarkable personalities in all Chinese history to exercise power, the empress Wu (649-705: first as concubine of the emperor, then as wife, and finally, after 690, in her own right).
+The Tang emperors brought stability and good government to China, as well as pushing out the frontiers of the Chinese empire further than ever before.
+The great Taizong (624-49), who set the dynasty on strong foundations, was succeeded by less capable emperors, but this allowed one of the most remarkable personalities in all Chinese history to exercise power, the empress Wu (649-705, first as concubine of the emperor, then as wife, and finally, after 690, in her own right).
 She expanded the examination system so that more non-aristocratic officials came to hold the most senior positions in government.

 Under her son, the emperor Xuanzong (712-56), the Tang empire has reached a peak of power.
 Culturally, Xuanzong’s reign is later seen as a golden age, particularly in the field of poetry.
 However, there are causes for concern.
 Over-powerful generals now control the frontiers, and the elderly emperor is increasingly withdrawing from affairs of state, under the spell of a beautiful concubine.
 This situation will very soon lead to one of the most terrible rebellions in China’s history, bringing disaster for the Tang dynasty and for the whole of China.

 In 755, one of the most disastrous events in China’s history occurred when a powerful frontier army commander, An Lushan, revolted and seized the capital, Loyang.
-His rebellion was not crushed until 763, after causing great destruction and loss of life throughout northern China.
-The later Tang emperors were unable to assert the same degree of control as their predecessors had done, and the centralized rule of the early Tang was never fully restored.
+His rebellion was not crushed until 763, after causing great destruction and loss of life throughout China.
+The later Tang emperors were unable to assert the same degree of control over their empire as their predecessors had done, and the centralized rule of the early Tang was never fully restored.

-In northern China, two barbarian dynasties reign, the Liao and the Western Xia (the latter founded as a recognized dynasty in 1038, but existing as a state from the mid-10th century).
+In northern China, however, two barbarian dynasties reign, the Liao and the Western Xia (the latter founded as a recognized dynasty in 1038, but existing as a state from the mid-10th century).
 In the Liao, a small ruling nomad group governs the state along Chinese lines, and under them Chinese gentry families participate fully in the Chinese culture of the period.
 The Western Xia is a more purely nomadic tribal confederation.

 Internally, the country is largely tranquil, and the economy and population is expanding strongly.

 By the time the Taiping rebellion had been crushed (1864), 20-30 million lives had been lost.
-There followed a period of rebuilding, which was remarkably successful, given the circumstances, and included the resettlement of large areas of depopulated lands.
+There followed a period of rebuilding, which was remarkably successful given the circumstances, and included the resettlement of large areas of depopulated lands.
 Some attempts at modernizing China’s armed forces were also made.